Web Design Background

 Gucci

 The Gucci website is one of the best luxury fashion websites online.
-The understated design lets the products do the talking and is heavily reliant on photography to inspire visitors.
-The photography used helps to create a sense of the traditional Gucci brand messaging.
+The understated design lets the products do the talking.
+It’s heavily reliant on expansive photography to inspire and captivate visitors.
+The quality photography used helps to capture the traditional Gucci brand messaging too.

 Givenchy

-The Givenchy website makes use of a slick and dynamic navigation system to set it apart from online competition.
-The high-quality clean photography mirrors the quality of the brands products whilst the combination of imagery and videos creates a dynamic user experience.
+Givenchy’s is a great luxury website design example.
+It makes use of a slick and dynamic navigation system to set it apart from online competition.
+The high-end, clean photography mirrors the quality of the brands products.
+The accompanying combination of imagery and videos creates a truly dynamic user experience.

-Interestingly the Bulgari website sticks to a template design, an unusual choice for a brand operating in the luxury market.
-The standard website design keeps the user experience and journey simple but perhaps doesn’t quite reflect the luxury standard of the brand.
+Interestingly, the Bvlgari sticks to a template, blocky design.
+This is an unusual choice for a brand operating in the luxury market.
+The standard website design certainly keeps the user experience and journey simple.
+However, perhaps it doesn’t quite reflect the true luxury standard of the brand.

 Louis Vuitton

-The Louis Vuitton website takes a visual-first approach and leads with high-quality imagery across all its web pages and key user touchpoints.
-Combined with an expert use of videography, the visual elements of the website are memorable and engaging.
-The slick and understated layout combined with a unique navigation make this one of the best designer clothes websites online.
+The Louis Vuitton website takes a visual-first approach and leads with high-quality imagery/video across all of its web pages and key user touchpoints.
+The visual elements of the website are memorable and engaging.
+The slick and understated layout combined with a confident use of whitespace make this one of the best fashion websites online.

 Chanel

-Chanel is arguably one of the most recognised luxury fashion brands in the world and yet the Channel website has some catching up to do when it comes to brand positioning and messaging.
-The standard layout and low-res video quality fail to reflect the brands iconic typography and messaging, leaving visitors a little uninspired.
+Chanel is arguably one of the most recognised luxury fashion brands in the world. and yet the Chanel website has a little catching up to do.
+The standard layout feels quite blocky, although the blocks are in sleek, rectangles.
+The images don’t flow well, and ultimately, other than the top images, it fails to reflect the brand’s iconic typography and messaging.
+It arguably leaves the user feeling a touch uninspired!

 Dior

-The Dior website opts for an incredibly modular layout and yet in this case, it works.
-The use of intuitive navigation and category structuring combined with interesting landing pages and hover effects make this a luxury website that perfectly showcases the brand’s history for a modern audience.
+Dior’s website opts for an incredibly modular layout and yet in this case, it works.
+The use of intuitive navigation and category structuring combined with interesting landing pages and subtle, animated hover effects make this a luxury website that perfectly showcases the brand’s history for a modern audience.

 Burberry